andrade-filipe/login-screen/README.md

 # LoginScreen
 <p>This is the Front-end for a Login Screen Simple Project, the back-end you can find in:</p>
-<p>The Objective is implement a Angular & Spring login feature using Spring Security</p>
+<p>The Objective is implement a Angular app that communicates with my API</p>
 <img width=40 src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/angularjs/angularjs-plain.svg" />

 ## Features